soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 As part of AIR, security playbooks are rolling out in phases

-- **Phase 1 (Apriil 2019)**: Playbooks include recommendations that security administrators review and approve.
+- **Phase 1 (April 2019)**: Playbooks include recommendations that security administrators review and approve.

 - **Phase 2 (June 2019)**: Security administrators will have the option to allow security playbooks to take action automatically, without administrative interaction.